AjayKumarR24430/Coursera_DataScience_Capstone/Report.md

 ## Data Description and Preparation

 Data about Toronto's venues, neighborhood, latitudes, longitudes and category of the venues are to be taken and have to be prepared for the next process.
 The data can be found in this link: https://raw.githubusercontent.com/ibm-developer-skills-network/yczvh-DataFilesForIBMProjects/master/segmenting_neighborhoods.json A person has to find the venue categories from this data and find which has more number of hotels or cafeterias and decide upon the results.

+## Target Audience

+The person who is planning to open up a restaurant mostly targets the daily workers in that particular area.
+Target audience is employers who go out to work most days and they must find the restaurant pristine and satisfy their needs.
+The public, if finds the restaurant more awesome and likes wthat they offer, will spend a lot of time in this place and try various dishes offered by the restaurant.